riccardomc/docs.asyncy.com/faq/README.md

 ### Does Asyncy have a Service Level Agreement (SLA)?

 We offer SLA contracts with our premium support license.
 More details will arrive after Beta.

+## What are the vendor lock-in risks?

+All technology has a level of vendor lock-in, it's unavoidable.
+Asyncy is focused at building an open platform to reduce vendor lock-in concerns as much as possible.
+Our core mission depends on our ability to reduce vendor lock-in.

+1. **Open Source** -- Asyncy is 100% open sourced under various licenses that provide transparency and portability to on-premise commercial applications.
+2. **Open Standards** -- The microservices used by Asyncy are designed in a platform-agnostic way using the principles and guidelines outlined in the [Microservice.Guide](https://microservice.guide).
+3. **Platform-Agnostic Language** -- Storyscript is MIT licensed and designed to be highly portable and platform-agnostic.
+A vendor could use the output of Storyscript to build their own platform.

+Please contact [legal@asyncy.com](mailto:legal@asyncy.com) for questions and concerns.